puyangZhao/puyangZhao.github.io/_pages/about.md

 - 📊 Ph.D. student in Biostatistics and Data Science, UT Health Science Center at Houston
 - M.Sc. in Mathematics and Statistics, University of Melbourne

+ am currently a Research Assistant (RA) and Teaching Assistant (TA) at UTHealth, focusing on tobacco control research.
+My academic journey includes ongoing Ph.D. studies in Biostatistics and Data Science at UT Health Science Center at Houston, preceded by an M.Sc. in Mathematics and Statistics from the University of Melbourne.

-## 🔬 Research Focus
+## 🔬 Research Interests
-Applying data science and machine learning to critical health areas:

-- 🚭 Nicotine and tobacco use behaviors, especially e-cigarettes
-- 🧬 Diabetes research and management
-- 🧠 Alzheimer's disease progression and risk factors
-- 🌬️ Air pollution impacts on public health
+My research interests span a wide range of areas in biostatistics and data science, with a particular focus on applications in public health and tobacco control:

-- 🏥 Broader applications of data science in healthcare
+- Analysis of data from wearable devices

-## 💡 Key Interests
-- 📊 Statistical modeling for health outcomes
-- 🖥️ Data mining in large-scale health datasets
+- Longitudinal & EMA (Ecological Momentary Assessment) data analysis
+- Multivariate analysis and time series analysis
-- 🤖 Machine learning applications in medical diagnostics
+- Machine learning applications in health research
-- 🔄 Time series analysis for disease progression
+- Spatial statistics and Bayesian computation
+- Clinical trials design and analysis
+- E-cigarette and tobacco use behaviors
+- Environmental health impacts

-## 🚀 Current Projects
+## 📊 Current Projects

-Focusing on e-cigarette research through advanced data science methods:
+I'm currently involved in several exciting projects that leverage advanced statistical and machine learning techniques to address critical issues in public health:

+1. Analyzing wearable device data to uncover patterns in tobacco use behaviors
-- 📱 Developing predictive models for e-cigarette use patterns
+2. Developing machine learning models for predicting smoking cessation outcomes
-- 📈 Analyzing temporal trends in e-cigarette adoption and usage
+3. Conducting longitudinal analyses of e-cigarette adoption and usage trends
-- 🧪 Investigating the health impacts of long-term e-cigarette use
+4. Using EMA studies to investigate environmental triggers for tobacco use

+Through these projects, I aim to contribute to the development of more effective strategies for tobacco control and public health interventions.

+## 📬 Contact

+Feel free to reach out if you're interested in collaborating or have any questions about my research:

+Department of Biostatistics and Data Science
+The University of Texas Health Science Center at Houston
+Houston, TX, 77030
+Email: Puyang.Zhao@uth.tmc.edu

 ## 🤝 Let's Collaborate!
 Passionate about data-driven health research, especially in tobacco control?
 Let's connect and explore innovative solutions together!